chiehwun/2021-NCKU_ORA/README.md

 #### Beetle Antennae Search (BAS)

 This idea was inspired by th nature of the beetles.
 The beetle explores nearby area randomly using both antennae.
-Further more, when the antennae in one side detects a higher concentration of odour, the beetle would turn to the direction towards the same side, otherwise, it would turn to the other side.
+Further more, when the antennae in one side detects a higher concentration of odour, the beetle would turn to the direction towards the same side, otherwise, it would turn to the other side.[4]

 **Math Expression for BAS**